Travel Document Requirements for All Passengers:

 Please Be Advised:

-In October, 2021, the Transportation Security Administration will begin enforcing the federal 2005 Real ID Act at U.S. airports, meaning state-issued IDs that aren't in compliance or don't have a special extension will be useless for domestic travel, requiring travelers to instead use their passports or some other alternative.
+On May 7, 2025, the Transportation Security Administration will begin enforcing the federal 2005 Real ID Act at U.S. airports, meaning state-issued IDs that aren't in compliance or don't have a special extension will be useless for domestic travel, requiring travelers to instead use their passports or some other alternative.

 It is the sole responsibility of all guests to provide the proper citizenship documentation required for the embarkation of their vessel and re-entry into the United States.
 Guests will also be responsible for providing proper identification upon airport check-in.
 Those without proper identification will be denied boarding.
-Guests denied boarding by immigration officials or travel providers due to lack of proper documentation, criminal convictions, or any reason, will not be entitled to a refund.
+Guests denied boarding by immigration officials or travel providers due to lack of proper documentation, criminal convictions, unpaid child support judgements, or any reason, will not be entitled to a refund.

 - Some countries have a very strict policy of denying entry to those with criminal convictions, Canada is one of those.
 If you have a criminal conviction, it is your responsibility to ensure that you can enter the countries on your trip.
 Being denied entry or ability to board the ship is not covered by insurance and not subject to a refund of any portion of your vacation costs.